DataDink/games.addons.wow.ilvl/README.md

 # ilvl
-A WoW addon to scan and display ilvl on party/raid UI
+A WoW addon to add the gearscore to the inspect frame.